adriangb/xpresso/docs/tutorial/di.md

 As it turns out, `FromQuery` is just a dependency that extracts a query paratemeter from the request, parses it into the type declared via the type annotation and then injects it into the function.
-So really, we are alaready using nested dependencies! xpresso supports arbitrarily deep nested dependency graphs.
+So really, we are alaready using nested dependencies!
+Xpresso supports arbitrarily deep nested dependency graphs.

 ## Depending on abstractions